luis-almeida-intellecteu/daml_capstone_certification_daml_bnb/README.md

 ### IV.
 Compiling & Testing

-The unhappy path testing was done assuming that an Either returning a Left is an error and was such was included on the tests (test *cantCreateWithNoHouse*).
+The unhappy path testing was done assuming that an Either returning a Left is an error and as such was included on the tests (test *cantCreateWithNoHouse*).

 To compile and test, run the pre-written script in the `Test.daml` under /daml OR run: